 The underlying factors that influence women to invest tend to be fundamentally different from that of men — risk.
-While men tend to take more risks with their investments, women choose to play it safe.
+While men tend to take more risks, women choose to play it safe.
 Cary Carbonaro, CFP and Managing Director of United Capital of NY, believes that women like to hold on to their assets due to their conservative investment mindset.

 “When I tell my clients they should have an emergency fund, the men will tell me: ‘But I want my emergency fund in the market,’ and meanwhile the women will have five times the emergency fund they need, sitting in the bank, not doing anything.
 For some reason, women are afraid of losing money, while men seem to be afraid of losing out by not playing the market,” Cary said to NBC News.

 Men and women also differ in their investment decisions based on how confident they are about themselves.
 In one study that looked into the psychological differences between men and women, the researchers primed their subjects to think that they had good or bad records when it came to investment decisions.
 The researchers then asked the men and women to decide how they would invest US$20,000 at varying risk levels.

 As far as investing for gains was concerned, whether women believed they were good investors or not made no difference in how they made their financial decisions.
 Even the women who were primed to think of themselves as excellent investors were not too focused on the upside potential of the market.
 In contrast, men who were primed to believe in their capabilities ended up making the riskiest decisions, as they were more focused on the upside potential.